terratest-maven-plugin/terratest-maven-plugin/README.md

 # terratest-maven-plugin

 This is a Maven plugin for running [Terratest](https://terratest.gruntwork.io)s or any go test in your repository.
-Terratest is used to create infrastructure tests with popular languange go.
-With this plugin you can run these tests, creat HTML reports out of the box with your beloved maven build pipeline.
+Terratest is used to create infrastructure tests with popular language go.
+With this plugin you can run these tests, create HTML reports out of the box with your beloved maven build pipeline.
 You can use this plugin to run all your go tests, it has no explicit dependency on terratest.